-Patricia is a classically trained light lyric soprano and vocal instructor with over 10 years of experience, and her techniques are based on musical styles spanning from classical to modern pop.
-She is formally educated in her craft: In 2016, she graduated from The Diocesan Superior School of Sacred Music (Toluca, MX) and, since then, has completed multiple masterclasses, workshops and music theory coursework to diversify her technique.
-As a soprano, Patricia has been a soloist, lead vocalist and part of a choir for various productions including with Toluca Philharmonic Orchestra, symphonic orchestras and more.
+Patricia is a classically trained light lyric soprano and has been a vocal instructor with over 10 years.
+Her techniques and musical stylings spans from classical to modern pop.
+Patricia has been formally educated in her craft, and in 2016, she graduated from The Diocesan Superior School of Sacred Music (Toluca, MX).
+Since then, she has completed multiple masterclasses, workshops, and music theory coursework to diversify her technique.
+As a soprano, Patricia has been a soloist, lead vocalist, and part of a choir for various productions, which includes the Toluca Philharmonic Orchestra, symphonic orchestras and more.
 As an educator, she co-owned the Crescendo Academy of Music and taught vocal technique and music theory to over 70 students

 Aldis Gislason – Piano, Voice, Beginner Theory

-Aldis Gislason has her Bachelor of Education with a major in Music from the University of Saskatchewan.
-She has her Grade 9 Piano in RCM and Grade Two Rudiments in Theory.
+Aldis Gislason graduated with Bachelors of Education and a major in Music from the University of Saskatchewan.
+She has completed her Grade 9 Piano in RCM and her Grade 2 Rudiments in Theory.
 Over the years, she has been a classroom music teacher as well as a private music teacher of both piano and voice.
 Aldis has a performing background both as a soloist and in small and large ensembles, including being a member of a String Trio and Youth String Orchestra in Red Deer.
 Aldis is passionate about playing, listening to and teaching music.
 She is excited to share her skills and knowledge of music with her students.